Supper in French – A Story

 C’est l’heure de manger

-It’s suppertime, time for food, time to eat, time for dinner …
+= It’s lunchtime, suppertime, time to eat, time for dinner …

 Nous voulons un peu plus!